count-negative/Configurable-Menu/README.md

 0.7-Beta
    - Fixed a bug in the keyboard navigation, when press tab key when a component was not visible.
    - Now you can control the size of all icons in the menu.
+   - Added Accessible theme to allow the bar like Mint menu.
+   - Added Accessible Inverted theme to allow the bar like Windows menu.

 0.6-Beta
    - Fixed several bugs.